Donaldttt/fuzzyy/README.md

 " change highlight of the matched text when searching " default to cursearch let g:fuzzyy_menu_matched_hl = 'cursearch'

+" whether show devicons when using FuzzyFiles
+" requires vim-devicons
+" default to 1
+let g:fuzzyy_files_devicons = 1
 ```

 ## API